Jack the Ripper in fiction: Music

 Songs inspired by the Ripper were recorded by artists as varied as Morrissey, Nick Cave and the Bad Seeds, The Legendary Pink Dots, Thee Headcoats, The Buff Medways and Bob Dylan.
 Radio Werewolf's album The Fiery Summons features "From Hell" which uses words from the letters attributed to the Ripper.
+Serge Gainsbourg's song "Bloody Jack" was originally released on his 1968 album Initials B.B., and was later covered by Zizi Jeanmaire.

 The power metal band Falconer wrote a song entitled "Jack the Knife" for their album Grime vs. Grandeur.
 This song is heavily inspired by the story of Jack the Ripper and makes many references to the mythical traits associated with him.
 The Brazilian thrash metal band Torture Squad also recorded a song based on Jack the Ripper's legend.
 The song is titled "Leather Apron" and was included on the band's 2003 album Pandemonium.
 The song "Blood Red Sandman" Finish metal band Lordi's second album The Monsterican Dream is inspired by the story of Jack the Ripper and opens with the lyrics "They called me the Leather Apron/ They called me Smiling Jack."

-In 2014, the online musical series Epic Rap Battles of History produced a video where Jack the Ripper raps against Hannibal Lecter.
+In 2014, the online musical series Epic Rap Battles of History produced a video where Jack the Ripper, portrayed by Dan Bull, raps against Hannibal Lecter, portrayed by ERB co-creator EpicLLOYD.

 "Respite on the Spitalfields," the closing track from Swedish metal band Ghost's 2022 album Impera, is about Jack the Ripper.